AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/forms-cs-with-marketo/part1.md

 ---
-title: Integrate AEM Forms Cloud Service and Marketo
+title: Integrate AEM Forms as a Cloud Service and Marketo
 description: Learn how to integrate AEM Forms and Marketo using AEM Forms Form Data Model.
 feature: Form Data Model,Integration
 version: Cloud Service